SavokBS/VokeCore/README.md

 # VokeCore
-Async server code for Brawl Stars servers.
+Async server core for Brawl Stars servers.

 # About